 Below are some of the things alcohol does to your body:

 - makes it harder for our intestines to control bacteria and absorb nutrients

 How does alcohol affect the brain?

-Occasional drinkers may experience memory loss or black out.
+Occasional drinkers may experience memory loss or blackout.
 Usually, they won’t experience any lasting mental problems.
-However, they may engage in dangerous activities like drinking and driving or vandalism.
-Moderate drinkers have a higher chance of developing breast cancer. it can cause slight cognitive impairment, meaning one might suffer from a fall, drowning, or a car accident.
+However, they may engage in dangerous activities like driving drunk.
+All in all, alcohol can cause mild cognitive impairment.

 How long does alcohol stay in your system?